Skip to content

 How can I lower the risk of needing to claim on my wedding insurance?

-Get everything in writing, and keep copies of agreements and receipts in case you do need to make a claim.
+Get all agreements with suppliers in writing, and keep copies of agreements and receipts, just in case you do need to make a claim.

 I’ve already arranged services or paid deposits.
 Will they be covered?